Leachate Types

 carbon dioxide and hydrogen by acetogenic bacteria.

-Leachates produced during Phase 2 are characterised by
+Leachates produced during Phase 2 are characterised by high BOD

-high BOD values (commonly >10 000 mg/l); and high ratios of BOD:COD
+values (commonly >10 000 mg/l); and high ratios of BOD:COD (commonly 0.7 or

-(commonly 0.7 or greater) indicating that a high proportion of soluble organic materials is readily
+greater) indicating that a high proportion of soluble organic materials is readily

 degradable.

-Other typical characteristics are acidic pH values
+Other typical characteristics are acidic pH values (typically 5 or 6),

-(typically 5 or 6), strong unpleasant smells, and high concentrations of ammonia (often 500
+strong unpleasant smells, and high concentrations of ammonia (often 500 -1 000 mg/l).
+The

--1 000 mg/l).
-The aggressive chemical nature of such leachate assists in dissolution of other components of
+aggressive chemical nature of such leachate assists in dissolution of other components of wastes, so

-wastes, so leachates can contain high levels of iron, manganese, zinc, calcium and
+leachates can contain high levels of iron, manganese, zinc, calcium and

 magnesium.

-methane and hydrogen.
+hydrogen.

-The transition from Phase 2 to Phase 3 can take many years or decades, but
+transition from Phase 2 to Phase 3 can take many years or decades, but wastes have been known to reach Phase

-wastes have been known to reach Phase 3 in a few months.
+3 in a few months.

-Bacteria gradually become established which are able to remove the soluble
+Bacteria gradually become established which are able to remove the soluble organic compounds

-important to clarify the difference between the terms "anoxic" and "anaerobic" in a formal way at this
+the difference between the terms "anoxic" and "anaerobic" in a formal way at this

 point.

-Anoxic conditions simply represent an environment in which free molecular
+Anoxic conditions simply represent an environment in which free molecular oxygen is absent.
+At this

-oxygen is absent.
-At this stage, many micro-organisms are capable of respiration using oxygen available in
+stage, many micro-organisms are capable of respiration using oxygen available in the form of nitrate or

-the form of nitrate or sulphate, and the principal biochemical pathways are not anaerobic (where no oxygen
+sulphate, and the principal biochemical pathways are not anaerobic (where no oxygen source at all is

-source at all is available), but merely minor modifications of aerobic biochemical pathways, (Brown and
+available), but merely minor modifications of aerobic biochemical pathways, (Brown and Caldwell,

-Caldwell, 1975).
+1975).

-Leachates generated during Phase 3 are often referred to as "stabilised"
+Leachates generated during Phase 3 are often referred to as "stabilised" but at this stage the

-but at this stage the landfill is biologically most active, with a dynamic equilibrium eventually established
+landfill is biologically most active, with a dynamic equilibrium eventually established between acetogenic

-between acetogenic and methanogenic bacteria, with low steady-state concentrations of soluble intermediates
+and methanogenic bacteria, with low steady-state concentrations of soluble intermediates such as fatty acids,

-such as fatty acids, relatively uniform rates of gas evolution, and wastes continuing active
+relatively uniform rates of gas evolution, and wastes continuing active

 decomposition.

-This active production of landfill gas can last several years, at a
+This active production of landfill gas can last several years, at a relatively high rate.
+It may

-relatively high rate.
-It may then continue at a gradually reducing rate over a period of many decades (or
+then continue at a gradually reducing rate over a period of many decades (or maybe even centuries) before the

-maybe even centuries) before the landfilled wastes are largely decomposed and atmospheric oxygen can once
+landfilled wastes are largely decomposed and atmospheric oxygen can once more diffuse into the

-Leachates produced during Phase 3 are characterised by
+Leachates produced during Phase 3 are characterised by relatively low BOD

-reduced to being non-existent or merely "earthy" in its nature.
+non-existent or merely "earthy" in its nature.

-However, ammoniacal nitrogen continues to be released by the continuing
+However, ammoniacal nitrogen continues to be released by the continuing first stage acetogenic

-first stage acetogenic processes, and will remain present at high levels in leachate.
-Inorganic substances
+processes, and will remain present at high levels in leachate.
+Inorganic substances such as iron, sodium,

-such as iron, sodium, potassium, sulphate and chloride may continue to dissolve and leach from the landfill
+potassium, sulphate and chloride may continue to dissolve and leach from the landfill for many

-for many years.
+years.

-Particularly important, therefore, is the change from early
+Particularly important, therefore, is the change from early acidogenic/ acetogenic

-phases, where these organic compounds are actively converted to landfill gases, and are therefore not found
+organic compounds are actively converted to landfill gases, and are therefore not found in leachate to the

-in leachate to the same extent.
+same extent.

 Stage 1 and 2 leachates are often called "acetogenic" and Stage 3 described as